September 27, 2025 (2mo ago) — last updated November 13, 2025 (20d ago)

 Three concise Q&A summaries

 Q: What is birth-date numerology?
-A: A system that uses the digits of your birth date to reveal a two- or three-digit birth number, which describes your primary strengths, challenges, and life purpose.2
+A: A system that uses the digits of your birth date to create a two- or three-digit birth number describing core strengths, recurring challenges, and life purpose2.

 Q: How do I calculate my birth number?
 A: Add every digit in your birth date (month + day + year).
-Stop at the resulting two- or three-digit total—don’t reduce to a single digit.
+Stop at the resulting two- or three-digit total—do not reduce to a single digit2.

 1.